GSA/digitalgov.gov/content/news/2016/01/2016-01-05-digging-into-the-data-of-our-customer-survey.md

 slug: digging-into-the-data-of-our-customer-survey
 date: 2016-01-05 9:00:06 -0400
 title: Digging Into the Data of Our Customer Survey
-summary: 'As a followup to the recent post about our annual customer satisfaction survey, we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services.'
+summary: 'As a follow-up to the recent post about our annual customer satisfaction survey, we wanted to dig into the data and share some of the overall results to give you some more insights into how we’re using your feedback to improve our programs and services.'

 authors:
   - rflagg